Sajakhtar/wesbos_javascript/README.md

   - pluggable - many plugins available e.g. for Vue, React, Angular, Prettier
 - Prettier
   - Formats code
-  - quit opinionated, only a few settings availabel to toggle
+  - quite opinionated, only a few settings availabel to toggle
 - Node
   - `npm init` via terminal for your project folder, in order to create a `package.json` file for depdendencies like ESLint and Prettier
+  - in terminal run `npx install-peerdeps --dev eslint-config-wesbos` to install wes bos eslint setup
+  - create new file `.eslintrc` to extend all of the wes bos eslint config by adding the following: `{ "extends": [ "wesbos" ] }`
+  - install ESLint Package for VS Code
+  - add [wes bos ESLint settings](https://github.com/wesbos/eslint-config-wesbos) in to the VS Code settings.json

 ### Types in JS